FRRouting/frr/doc/user/bgp.rst

    ``any`` replaces each AS number in the AS-PATH with either the local AS number or the configured AS number.

+.. clicmd:: set as-path replace as-path-access-list WORD [<ASN>]

+   Replace some AS numbers from the AS_PATH of the BGP path's NLRI.
+Substituted AS numbers are conformant with the regex defined in as-path access-list WORD.
+Changed AS numbers are replaced either by the local AS number or the configured AS number.
+   The no form of this command removes this set operation from the route-map.

 .. clicmd:: set as-path exclude all

    Remove all AS numbers from the AS_PATH of the BGP path's NLRI.
 The no form of